-We intend to apply to list our common stock on the NASDAQ Global Select Market under the symbol "SEDG."
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "SEDG."

 SHARES AVAILABLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for shares of our common stock.
 Future sales of shares of our common stock in the public market after this offering, and the availability of shares for future sale, could adversely affect the market prices prevailing from time to time.
 As described below, only a limited number of shares of common stock will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
 Nonetheless, sales of substantial amounts of our common stock in the future, or the perception that these sales could occur, could adversely affect prevailing market prices for our common stock and could impair our future ability to raise equity capital.